Visit Tarangire National Park, on safari in Tanzania

 Located 120km south of Arusha town, Tarangire is a popular destination for a day trip as well as part of a longer safari itinerary.

-Highlights: Guided walks on the park borders; spotting tree climbing pythons in the sausage trees; the ancient forests of baobab trees; rarer species - eland, kudu roan antelope and fringe eared oryx occasionally visit the park
+Guided walks on the park borders; see the tree climbing pythons in the sausage trees; see ancient forests of baobab trees; spot rare visitors to the park, species such as eland, kudu roan antelope and fringe eared oryx.